How To Use Your New Watercolors!

 If you are here as a customer who just received your new Water and Whimsy Co. watercolors, congratulations!
 If you found your way here by other means, welcome!
 These tricks and rules of thumb apply to all watercolors, not just my own!
 If you're a painter, you can benefit by reading the following instructions.

-How To Use Your New Watercolors:
+Suggested Best Use Practices For Your New Watercolors:

 • Your paints may have gone through any number of fluctuating climate conditions on the way to you and may be a bit sticky, especially if it’s hot.